 Of course!
 We’re excited to see how your experiences can elevate your Bumble team on campus.
 Just make sure you have time for it all!
 Bumble offers a flexible schedule, but there are a lot of responsibilities that come with being a Honey, and we want you to prioritize your education and wellbeing above all else.

 Of course you can!
 Bumble is about cultivating all the important relationships in your life, not just the romantic ones.
 You can still participate in the Bumble community through our other Bumble modes, where you can meet new friends and create professional connections.

 Yes, we love our student athletes!
 We have many athletes in the Honey Program and have had no issues with NCAA guidelines.
 However, you should always check with your coach to confirm your team’s rules before applying.

 The Honey Program is strictly available for undergraduate students.

 As long as you’re at least 18 years old and an actively enrolled college student, you can be a Honey.

-You’ll be a Honey for 4 months (one semester), but you’re welcome to re-apply to continue working as a Honey for more than one semester!
+We contract our Ambassadors for 4 months (one semester), but you’re welcome to re-apply to continue working as a Honey for more than one semester!